fernandoalzo/notas/README.md

 npx expo install expo-image-picker
 # library to handle images from internet with auth
 npm install react-native-fast-image
+for add pick image from take picture with camera expo install expo-image-manipulator

 #build the app to apk file
 #install EAS package